chloealbright/DevHiveMind/Language/Python World.md

 ---
 tags:
+  - python
 author:
   - jacgit18
+Comments: This documentation discusses python ecosystem.
 Status: Capture
 Started:
-EditDate:
+EditDate: 2024-02-26
 Relates:
 ---
-Python is a full-fledged, high-level, and object-oriented programming language.
-Since it’s been around for close to 30 years, it has a ton of libraries, APIs, and ancillary tools available.
-Python is conducive to several programming paradigms, and it’s extensively used for business applications.
+Python is a robust, high-level, and object-oriented programming language with a rich history of nearly 30 years, boasting a vast ecosystem of libraries, APIs, and tools.
+It accommodates various programming paradigms and is widely employed in diverse business applications.

-Its community, libraries, and supporting platforms are far reaching.
-Hence, it is an ideal programming language for most businesses that are required to develop applications for different and often uncorrelated use cases.
+The language's extensive community, libraries, and supporting platforms make Python an ideal choice for businesses dealing with a range of use cases.

-Python has issues with threads.
-It’s built on the Global Interpreter Lock, which does not allow it to operate several threads at once.
-This means that you cannot run another process before the sequentially historical process is over.

-Although Python is dynamically typed, it’s more of a drawback in terms of scaling.
-Larger teams can find it difficult to maintain code when the project scales.

-In stark contrast to Node.js, Python doesn’t provide such functionalities and doesn’t support multithreading.
-You have to run and finish one process before others can be called in.
-This makes Python a little stringent.

-Although there are some tools that can help you create asynchronous apps using Python, they don’t make Python inherently asynchronous.
-You would end up using workarounds in the project and not actually get the desired asynchronicity.

-Python’s innate architecture prohibits multithreading and is a problem in this aspect as well.
-It slows down the processing speed as processes don’t run parallelly.
-While Python’s syntax is easy to learn and execute, it is not fast enough for applications that frequently recall data from the web server.

-Python’s simpler syntax makes it apt for all forms of project except one – mobile apps.
-For IoT solutions and cloud apps, Python is being used more and more by a large number of programmers.

-Python’s simpler syntax and lack of parallel processes come in handy while scanning the code for bugs and errors.
+However, Python faces challenges with multithreading due to its reliance on the Global Interpreter Lock (GIL), preventing the simultaneous execution of multiple threads.
+This constraint hinders the language's ability to run parallel processes, forcing sequential execution of historical processes.

+Despite being dynamically typed, Python's scalability can become a concern for larger teams as maintaining code becomes challenging with project expansion.

+In contrast to Node.js, Python lacks built-in support for multithreading, making it more rigid.
+While there are tools available for creating asynchronous apps, they involve workarounds, and Python's innate architecture limits true asynchronicity.

+The language's simplicity, which aids in bug detection, is advantageous for various projects, except for mobile app development.
+However, Python is gaining popularity for IoT solutions and cloud applications.

-The Jupyter Notebook is the original web application for creating and sharing computational documents.
-It offers a simple, streamlined, document-centric experience.
+Jupyter Notebook serves as the original web application for creating and sharing computational documents, providing a straightforward, document-centric experience.

-PIP is a package manager for Python, which means it allows you to install and manage libraries and dependencies that are supplemental to the standard library. basically the npm of python
+PIP, akin to npm for Node.js, functions as a package manager for Python, facilitating the installation and management of additional libraries and dependencies.

-venv is a module used to create and manage virtual environments is called venv . venv will usually install the most recent version of Python that you have available.
-If you have multiple versions of Python on your system, you can select a specific Python version by running python3 or whichever version you want.
+The venv module is used to create and manage virtual environments, ensuring compatibility with the most recent Python version available.
+If multiple Python versions are present, venv allows users to specify the desired version using commands like python3.

 ![[Python Data Structures.jpeg]]
 ## Data Science Topics

-Data Handling
+### Data Handling

-	○ Working with Data, Data Exploration and Visualization
+- **Working with Data:** Comprehensive exploration and manipulation of datasets, emphasizing data cleaning, preprocessing, and transformation.

+- **Data Exploration and Visualization:** Techniques for understanding and visualizing data, including statistical summaries, charts, and graphs to uncover patterns and insights.

-Machine Learning
+### Machine Learning

-	○ Supervised Learning, Regression, Classification, Evaluation Metrics, Clustering, Data Reduction, Ensemble Methods
+- **Supervised Learning:** Understanding and implementing algorithms where the model is trained on labeled data, making predictions based on input features.

+- **Regression:** Techniques for predicting continuous outcomes, understanding relationships between variables.

+- **Classification:** Categorizing data into predefined classes or labels, a fundamental aspect of predictive modeling.

+- **Evaluation Metrics:** Assessing model performance using various metrics tailored to specific problem domains.

+- **Clustering:** Unsupervised learning methods for grouping similar data points based on inherent patterns.

+- **Data Reduction:** Techniques for reducing the dimensionality of datasets while retaining critical information.

+- **Ensemble Methods:** Strategies for combining multiple machine learning models to enhance predictive performance.

-Feature Engineering and Model Tuning
+### Feature Engineering and Model Tuning

+- Techniques for optimizing models by selecting relevant features and fine-tuning parameters to improve overall performance.

-Natural Language Processing
+### Natural Language Processing

+- Methods for enabling machines to understand, interpret, and generate human language, with applications in text analysis, sentiment analysis, and language generation.

-Deep Neural Networks / Image Classification (CNN’s)
+### Deep Neural Networks / Image Classification (CNN’s)

+- Understanding and implementing deep learning techniques, particularly Convolutional Neural Networks (CNNs), for tasks like image classification.

-Jupyter Lab
+### Jupyter Lab

+- An integrated development environment for data science that facilitates interactive computing, code development, and visualization in a collaborative environment.

-Numpy/Pandas
+### Numpy/Pandas

+- **Numpy:** A library for numerical operations, providing support for large, multi-dimensional arrays and matrices.

+- **Pandas:** A powerful data manipulation library offering data structures like DataFrames, enabling efficient data analysis and manipulation.

-Sklearn
+### Sklearn

+- A comprehensive library for machine learning, offering tools for data preprocessing, model selection, and evaluation.

-Matplotlib & Seaborn
+### Matplotlib & Seaborn

+- **Matplotlib:** A versatile plotting library for creating static, animated, and interactive visualizations in Python.

+- **Seaborn:** Built on Matplotlib, it provides a high-level interface for statistical graphics, simplifying the creation of informative and attractive visualizations.

-Keras
+### Keras

-In the context of Python programming, "Python" and "Python 3" refer to different versions of the Python programming language.
-Here are the key differences:
+- An open-source deep learning library that facilitates the creation and training of neural networks, running on top of other popular deep learning frameworks.

+## Python vs Python 3

 1. **Python 2 vs. Python 3**: Python 2 and Python 3 are two major branches of the Python language.
 Python 2 was the older version and has been officially discontinued as of January 1, 2020.
 Python 3 is the current and actively maintained version of Python.

 2. **Syntax Differences**: Python 3 introduced several syntax changes and improvements over Python 2.
 Some of the key differences include changes to the `print` statement (it's now a function in Python 3), integer division ( `/` performs true division in Python 3), and how strings are handled (Python 3 uses Unicode strings by default).